SHYAM140305/powerbi-superstore-analytics/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the [repository](https://github.com/Pragadees15/powerbi-superstore-analytics).

 ## 📝 License